tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 * [tickers_data.csv](Activities/01-Evr_Intro_SageMaker_Studio/Resources/tickers_data.csv)

-Open the lesson slides, move to the "Running Jupyter Notebooks in the Cloud with Amazon SageMaker" section and highlight the following:
+Go to the "Running Jupyter Notebooks in the Cloud with Amazon SageMaker" section in the slideshow, and highlight the following:

 * Amazon SageMaker is a platform service that allows software developers and data scientists to build, train, and deploy ML models in the cloud.